Medical University of Vienna: From the Faculty of Medicine of the University of Vienna to the Medical University of Vienna

 After the independence of the medical faculty as an independent institution the newly founded pure medical university could reposition itself in international research and regain international recognition.
 For example, in the fields of bionic reconstruction, some notable results could be achieved.
 A British soldier who lost his arm during the Afghanistan war received a bionic reconstruction at the department of surgery of the Vienna General Hospital.

 Furthermore, the Vienna General Hospital and Medical University of Vienna are the largest centre for lung transplantation in Europe and the second-largest lung transplantation centre worldwide after the University of Pittsburgh.
 Up until 2009, over 1,000 lung transplants had been performed and currently about 100 transplantations are carried out per year.

 The Medical University of Vienna is the reference center of Siemens for the seven Tesla magnetic resonance imaging scanner "MAGNETOM 7T".
 Founded in 2003, the High Field MR Centre (HFMR) acts today as a core research facility for the Medical University of Vienna.
 It combines basic research and development of methods with a strong focus on applications in neuroscience, musculoskeletal research, oncology and metabolism.
 The declared goal is to validate the potential of ultra-high field (UHF) MRI in clinical applications.

+Programmes

 Faculty and alumni

 The Medical University of Vienna, through its history as the University of Vienna's Faculty of Medicine, has a long history of teaching and research.
 Some of the personalities having taught and learned at the institution are included in the following lists.